The Board has concluded that action needs to be taken to ensure that the company can continue to service policyholders post-Brexit.

 • Where we need to comply with a legal obligation.

-We may less often also need to use your information to establish, exercise or defend our legal rights.
+We may less often also need to use your information to establish, exercise or defend our legal rights or on the basis of your consent where you have subscribed to any of our mailing services.

 You have the right to access any personal information that we process about you, and to request information about: